-The Executive Committee (EXCO) is responsible for addressing governance matters and strategic issues, and is accountable to the Agbiz Council.
+The Steering Committee is responsible for addressing governance matters and strategic issues, and is accountable to the Agbiz Council.
 The Council met regularly to provide mandates for positions on a range of policy matters and issues.

 Francois obtained his B.Sc.
 (Honours) degree at the Free State University in South Africa.
 He started his career at OTK, now known as Afgri, in 1987 as a Livestock Specialist.
 He worked himself up through the ranks of the company in several operational positions until he was eventually appointed as Director of Grain and Diverse Operations.
 He was tasked with the turn-around, restructuring and takeover of several businesses.

 He accepted an appointment at Senwes in May 2001 and was tasked to turn around the listed company Kolosus.
 After its successful completion he was appointed as Director of Operations on 21 June 2003, taking care of Grain, Trade, Hartswater Wine Cellar and the Insurance Division.
 Francois was appointed as Acting Managing Director on 1 June 2010 and from 6 August 2010 he was appointed as Managing Director of Senwes Limited.
 A comprehensive 2020 strategy was designed and approved by December 2010 and implementation started in January 2011.

 The concept of designing the future and not predicting it was developed.
 It contained, amongst others, the concepts of consolidation, reorganising, geographic expansion and extending the value chains in the areas of strategic focus.
 Partnership development is one of the business model focus area and a variety of national and international partnership models were developed and successfully implemented to date.